0x1eef/blocks.cron/README.md

   `/home/_blocks/.local/share/blocks+cron/YYYYMMDD`.
   It contains
   [pf.conf(5)](https://man.freebsd.org/cgi/man.cgi?pf.conf(5))
-  tables that can be used when when crafting firewall rules in `/etc/pf.conf`.
+  tables that can be used when crafting firewall rules in `/etc/pf.conf`.

 ## Tree